Overview

 Pinned facts are exempt from decay entirely.

-Reflexion — the critic self-corrects
+Reflexion — the code review self-corrects

 /siltpoke-dismiss <id> "why it was wrong" does more than clear a

-critique.
+code review.
 Siltpoke reads your reason and, when it's confident, writes a

 learned rule back into memory — with provenance, so you can always